deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Chitters and guffaws echoed around the room, but Deacon was having none of it.
 With a spicy grin, “Your techs know *exactly* what you eat, Firth.
 We’re the ones who get to flush the waste management after you’ve used it, remember.”

-“And were the ones with tubes up our arse,” interjected Murray to further guffaws and chitters.
+“And we're the ones with tubes up our arses,” interjected Murray to further guffaws and chitters.

 “Sure.
 I still gotta deal with your very literal shit, *and* I gotta rebuild his Mass *again!”*